tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - ILCs express cytokine receptor γ chain with IL-7 receptor(R)α (CD127)
 # Integrated analysis of multimodal single-cell data
  - weighted nearest neighbor analysis integrates multimodal single cell data in an unsupervised manner by learning relative utility of each data type in each cell
-# Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T-cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab
+# Integrated NY-ESO-1 antibody and CD8<sup>+</sup> T cell responses correlate with clinical benefit in advanced melanoma patients treated with ipilimumab
  - isotype control: primary antibody that lacks specificity to target but matches class/type of primary antibody used, negative control to see non-specific background signal
  - CTLA-4 blockade improves survival in patients with advanced melanoma, also enhances immunity to NY-ESO-1 (cancer-testis antigen expressed in some melanoma patients)
  - see increase (16% to 22%) in seropositivity for NY-ESO-1 antibody after CTLA-4 blockade, seropositive individuals more likely to experience clinical benefit (seropositive individuals who didn't experience clinical benefit more likely didn't have associated CD8<sup>+</sup> T cells)
+# Interesting possibilities to improve the safety and efficacy of ipilimumab (Yervoy)
+ - target ICI to tumor with streptavidin-biotin technology (anti-tumor antibody conjugated to streptavidin and biotin-labeled anti-CTLA-4 antibody for example)
 # Intratumoral heterogeneity and T cell exhaustion in primary CNS lymphoma
 # Inverse vaccination, the opposite of Jenner's concept, for therapy of autoimmunity
  - Jenner invented vaccination in 1796